Zoom Set-Up Recommendations for Guitar Lessons

 Connect the USB port to your computer or device and an ethernet cable to the adapter.
 Connect the other end of the ethernet cable to your router.

-Once you have a wired ethernet connection, you can turn off the wi-fi to make sure your Zoom session goes through the wire rather than connecting wirelessly.
+Once you have a wired ethernet connection, turn off wi-fi to make sure your Zoom session goes through the wire rather than connecting wirelessly.

 Extra Monitor (Optional) – Connecting an extra monitor (if your computer or laptop supports it), can be very useful to see a full screen video on monitor of the instructor and yourself and a full worksheet on the another monitor or screen.
 Zoom supports ‘dual monitor’ mode – in Zoom > Preferences > General > Check the ‘Use dual monitors’ box.
 (Restart Zoom after checking this box for dual monitor support to take effect).